-§174-58 General provisions:
+§174-60 General provisions

-Permits for new construction, alteration of structures or other development (any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations), at or below the base flood elevation as specified within the A and V Zones (in unnumbered A Zones), in the absence of Flood Insurance Administration data, the base flood elevations shall be determined by obtaining, reviewing and reasonably utilizing any existing base flood elevation data from federal, state, local or other sources) as designated on special Flood Insurance Administration Flood Insurance Rate Maps dated July 16, 2014, and the Flood Insurance Study dated July 16, 2014, which are on file with the Town Clerk, Planning Board and Building Inspector, shall be approved subject to other laws and bylaws applicable thereto and to the following.
+Permits for new construction, alteration of structures or other development (any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations), within the A, AE, AH, AO, A99, V and VE Zones as designated on Flood Insurance Rate Maps dated July 6, 2021, and the Flood Insurance Study dated July 6, 2021, which are on file with the Town Clerk, Planning Board and Building Inspector, shall be approved subject to other laws and bylaws applicable thereto and to the following provisions.
+Definitions of terms used herein or relevant hereto are set forth in §174-3.1 of this Bylaw.